Viktor Pshonka

-Having served under former President Viktor Yanukovych, on 22 February 2014, amidst the Revolution of Dignity, the Verkhovna Rada ousted Pshonka in a no-confidence vote.
-On 23 February 2014 an arrest warrant was issued to arrest Pshonka.
-Pshonka is believed to have fled to Russia in the aftermath of Yanukovych being ousted, and took Russian citizenship.
+During his tenure as General Prosecutor, Pshonka focused on modernisation, environmental standards and is noted for starting an investigation into Burisma.
+He is believed to have fled to Russia, and later taken up its citizenship, following the 2014 Ukrainian Revolution.
+The new authorities have issued an arrest warrant in his name.

 Early life and education

-Viktor Pshonka was born on 6 February 1954 in Serhiyivka, Slovyansk District of Donetsk Oblast.
+Viktor Pshonka was born on 6 February 1954 in Serhiivka, Slovyansk District of Donetsk Oblast.
 After graduating from high school he was called up for military service in the Soviet Army.
 Having discharged from army, he got a job at one of the enterprises in Donetsk Oblast.

 In 1975, Viktor Pshonka enrolled at the Kharkiv Law Institute.

 Career

 In 1980, he began work at Kramatorsk Prosecutor's Office in Donetsk Oblast, where he served as investigator, and eventually as an assistant to prosecutor of the city of Kramatorsk.

 From 1986 till 1997, Viktor Pshonka served as prosecutor of Kramatorsk City.

 In 1997, he was appointed first deputy prosecutor of Donetsk Oblast.

 In 1998–2003, he was prosecutor of Donetsk Oblast, one of the biggest regions in Ukraine.

 In November 2003, Viktor P. Pshonka was appointed Deputy Prosecutor General of Ukraine.
 He was in charge of prosecutor's supervision over observance of laws by the agencies of the Ministry of Interior, the Security Service of Ukraine (SBU), tax police and special units combating organized crime and corruption.
 He was also responsible for supervision over state customs service and border guard.

 He resigned voluntarily from his office in December 2004, but returned to the Prosecutor General's Office of Ukraine at the end of 2006.

 In November 2010, members of Ukraine's Parliament voted in favor (292 votes) of Viktor Pshonka's appointment as the General Prosecutor of Ukraine.